godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

     # With arguments
     signal your_signal_name_with_args(a, b)

-These signals, just like regular signals, can be connected in the editor or from code.
-Just take the instance of a class where the signal was declared and connect it to the method of another instance:
+These signals can be connected in the editor or from code like regular signals.
+Take the instance of a class where the signal was declared and connect it to the method of another instance:

 ::